 From the entrance signage to the bag dispenser to the general appearance of the Miami Airport pet relief areas, here’s what you’re looking for:

-Indoor MIA Pet Relief Stations
+Indoor MIA Pet Relief Stations and Terminal Guide

 You can find pet relief areas inside Miami International Airport at the following locations.
 Whether or not you plan on using one of these areas before takeoff, it can be helpful to know the closest animal relief area to your gate assignment.